-I hold a Postgraduate Diploma in Integrative Counselling and Psychotherapy (University of Roehampton) and a CPCAB Certificate in Counselling Skills (South Thames College).
-In addition I have trained in suicide prevention, working with self-injury, understanding trauma, working with clients experiencing abuse, autism awareness, and creative therapeutic methods.
+I hold a Postgraduate Diploma in Integrative Counselling and Psychotherapy (University of Roehampton), a CPCAB Certificate in Counselling Skills, and a certificate in Couples Counselling.
+In addition I have trained in suicide prevention, working with self-injury, trauma therapy, working with clients experiencing abuse, alcohol and substance misuse, autism awareness, nature-based therapy, and creative therapeutic methods.

-I have experience working therapeutically with clients in a range of settings including in schools, colleges and in the community, and with a variety of issues including anxiety, depression, disordered eating, relationship difficulties, and problems at work or in education.
-As well as seeing individuals for private counselling and psychotherapy, I work at an NHS personality disorder service and for a charity providing emotional support to young people.
+I have experience working therapeutically with clients in a range of settings including in schools, colleges, in the community and in NHS settings, and with a variety of issues including anxiety, depression, disordered eating, relationship difficulties, and problems at work or in education.

 My areas of specialism

+I frequently work with issues of anxiety, assertiveness and boundaries with others.
 I also have particular experience working with issues around gender and sexuality, with LGBT and gender diverse clients, with clients who practice non-monogamy, polyamory, BDSM, and other non-traditional relationships, and with sex workers.
-I am also experienced in working with clients with disabilities, including chronic illness.

 Areas of counselling I deal with